ahrtr/etcd-issues/issues/revision_inconsistency/README.md

 - **[How to workaround this issue](#how-to-workaround-this-issue)**

 ## Background
-If etcd crashes during processing defragmentation operation, then the member's revision might be inconsistent with other members.
+If etcd crashes during processing defragmentation operation, when the etcd instance starts again, it might reapply some entries which have already been applied, eventually the member's data & revision might be inconsistent with other members.
+Please note that there is no impact if performing the defragmentation operation offline using etcdutl.

+Note that usually there is no data loss, and clients can always get the latest correct data.
+The only issue is the problematic etcd member’s revision might be a little larger than the other members.
+But if etcd reapplies some conditional transactions, then it might also cause data inconsistency.

 This is a regression issue introduced in [pull/12855](https://github.com/etcd-io/etcd/pull/12855), and all the existing 3.5.x releases (including 3.5.0 ~ 3.5.5) are impacted.
 Note that previous critical issue